zeyus/cds-spatial-exam/README.md

-# 🗺️ maptool 🌍
+# 🗺️ spacethyme 🌍

-🗺️ maptool 🌍 is a ready to deploy web application that allows you to visualize and interact with your data on a map.
+🗺️ spacethyme 🌍 is a ready to deploy web application that allows you to visualize and interact with your data on a map.

 It is the submission by [@zeyus](https://github.com/zeyus) and [@sashapustota](https://github.com/sashapustota) for the *Cultural Data Science - Spatial Analytics* course at Aarhus University.